DataDog/puppet-datadog-agent/README.md

 that needs to be done.

-1. Update the default class parameters with your [API key](https://app.datadoghq.com/account/settings#api) (and confirm the DataDog URL is correct in datadog::params).
+1. Update the default class parameters with your [API key](https://app.datadoghq.com/account/settings#api)

 2. Specify the module on any nodes you wish to install the DataDog Agent.

         include datadog_agent

-  Or assign this module using the Puppet 2.6 style Parameterized class:
+  Or assign this module using the Puppet style Parameterized class:
         class { 'datadog_agent':
           api_key => "yourkey",
         }